citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Since it has been such a long time since the last one, you may already be very familiar with several of these features, but there are also a few here that we haven't announced until now!

 Also, if you don't know already, Citra Android has already been released!
-Read this blog post (todo: link) if you are interested.
+Read [this blog post](https://citra-emu.org/entry/announcing-citra-android/) if you are interested.

 # Contents